Zhiyuan-G/Coding-practices/q.md

 * **Find observability of a given state space system.**

+A system is said to be observable if, for every possible evolution of state and control vectors, the current state can be estimated using only the information from outputs (physically, this generally corresponds to information obtained by sensors).

 * **What is asymptotic stability?**

+An equilibrium point is said to be asymptotically stable if for some initial value close to the equilibrium point, the solution will converge to the equilibrium point.

 * **What is the maximum area of the rectangle that can be drawn under the curve y = 12 - x^2.**